shantoroy/shantoroy.github.io/_posts/2022-04-16-adversarial-cyber-reconnaissance-information-gathering-part-01.md

 ---
 layout: single
 title: "Summary of the Paper: Survey and Taxonomy of Adversarial Reconnaissance Techniques"
 excerpt:  "Adversarial reconnaissance techniques are becoming increasingly sophisticated and challenging to mitigate, making them a major threat to the organizations.
-In this post, I summarize our paper that surveys and categorizes various adversarial reconnaissance techniques, providing valuable insights into how these attacks are performed from the attacker's."
+In this post, I summarize our paper that surveys and categorizes various adversarial reconnaissance techniques, providing valuable insights into how these attacks are performed from the attacker's point of view."
-seo_title:  Your  meta  title
+seo_title:  "Survey and Taxonomy of Adversarial Reconnaissance Techniques: A Summary of the reputed paper published in the ACM Computing Survey"
-seo_description:  Your  meta  description
+seo_description:  "Discover the various adversarial reconnaissance techniques and their implications for organizations in this summary of my comprehensive first-authored paper.
+The paper was publi Learn how to detect and prevent these attacks to safeguard your organization's security."
 header:
   image: "https://live.staticflickr.com/65535/52008239918_4ec6bc5c4b_o.png"
   teaser: "https://live.staticflickr.com/65535/52008239918_4ec6bc5c4b_o.png"